Taylor scores 5 TDs to lead No. 8 Wisconsin past Kent State

 Dustin Crum and Woody Barrett combined for just 64 yards on 10-of-17 passing.
 Most of those yards came on a 28-yard completion to receiver Raymond James.

-”Dustin Crum is our starting quarterback,” Lewis said. ”He will continue to start and lead us.
-But those guys will continue to push each other on a daily basis and kind of like the running backs, they’re sharing the workload and making sure that we understand the big picture here.”

-The Golden Flashes have played two ranked opponents this season and were outscored 103-16 in those matchups.
+The Golden Flashes, coached by former Wisconsin quarterback and tight end Sean Lewis, have played two ranked opponents this season and were outscored 103-16 in those matchups.
 Kent State lost to then-No. 8 Auburn 55-16 on Sept.
 14.

 “We have to do a better job of preparing our guys for the task at hand, make sure that we’re ready, make sure that we’re prepared for the effort that’s warranted to win a ballgame like that,” Lewis said.